Kitware/kwcoco/README.rst

 --------

 Don't have a dataset with you, but you still want to test out your algorithms?
-Try the kwcoco shapes demo dataset, and generate an arbitrarily large dataset.
+Try the KWCOCO shapes demo dataset, and generate an arbitrarily large dataset.

 The toydata submodule renders simple objects on a noisy background --- optionally with auxiliary channels --- and provides bounding boxes,